20 U.S. Government Secrets They Don’t Want You to Know

 Fact: there’s definitely a lot our government isn’t telling us.
 We’re not talking about conspiracy theories, like who really shot JFK or that Area 51 is really populated by little green men.
 We mean the government secrets hiding in plain sight, some of which we’ve found out about, and some of which are still mysterious.
 Speaking of Area 51—whatever is going on there the government is still weirdly secretive about.
 As that old saying goes, if you’re not a little bit paranoid, you’re not paying attention.
 Here are the government secrets the U.S. has tried to keep from its citizens, and what we do (and don’t) know about them so far.

 Could drugs and hypnosis be used to control people’s minds and turn them into unwitting assassins for the CIA?
 That’s what the agency attempted to discover in the 50s, with a top-secret research program called Project MK-ULTRA.
 Turns out, LSD just makes people want to listen to 45 minute guitar solos.

-The Plot to Kill Castro (with a Seashell)
+The U.S. Government Had a Plot to Kill Castro (with a Seashell)

 There were a lot of crazy attempts to assassinate Cuban dictator Fidel Castro during the 70s, from booby-trapped cigars to poison milkshakes, but none quite so nutty as the exploding seashell.
 The CIA knew that Castro was a big fan of scuba-diving, so they plotted to plant a brightly colored conch shell in one of his favorite dive spots, triggered to explode when he touched it.
 They never followed through on it, although the CIA director did purchase two books on Caribbean mollusks.
 And for more great trivia, check out the 28 most enduring myths in American history.